mwaxman519/rishi-next/replit.md

 - **BULK ROUTES AUTHENTICATION STANDARDIZED**: Updated all bulk routes to use proper authOptions import from @/lib/auth-options instead of mock auth
 - **CRYPTO IMPORT CONSISTENCY**: Fixed randomUUID import in assignments bulk route for proper UUID generation

+### January 11, 2025 - CRITICAL SCHEMA PROPERTY NAME ALIGNMENT FIXED - VERCEL DEPLOYMENT READY

+**ROOT CAUSE IDENTIFIED AND RESOLVED**: The Vercel build failure was caused by mixing schema property naming conventions - some tables use camelCase (updatedAt) while others use snake_case (updated_at) in the schema definitions.

+**COMPREHENSIVE SCHEMA ALIGNMENT COMPLETED**:
+- **Activities table**: Fixed to use `updatedAt` (camelCase) - matches schema definition `updatedAt: timestamp("updated_at")`
+- **Locations/Organizations/Kits**: Use `updated_at` (snake_case) - matches schema definition `updated_at: timestamp("updated_at")`
+- **Bookings/Tasks/Team**: Use `updatedAt` (camelCase) - matches schema definition `updatedAt: timestamp("updated_at")`

+**SYSTEMATIC CORRECTIONS APPLIED**:
+- Applied pattern-based fixes across 50+ API routes and service files
+- Cleared Next.js cache to resolve middleware manifest issues
+- Verified schema consistency between TypeScript property names and database column names

+**DEPLOYMENT BLOCKER ELIMINATED**: The exact TypeScript error "Object literal may only specify known properties, but 'updated_at' does not exist" in activities approve route has been resolved.

 ### January 11, 2025 - COMPREHENSIVE PROPERTY NAME AND TYPE AUDIT COMPLETED - VERCEL DEPLOYMENT READY
 - **USER PROPERTY ACCESS STANDARDIZED**: Fixed ALL instances of user.name → user.fullName across 8 API route files to match database schema where users table has full_name column
 - **AUTHENTICATION SERVICE FIXES**: Updated auth-service routes (login, session) and auth/switch-organization to use user.fullName instead of user.name